 - 230.2.1.
-See section 230.1.2 (above) for a discussion as to whether a subsequent motion is actually a new motion, rather than a motion to reconsider a previous motion. - 230.2.2.
+See section 230.1.2 (above) for a discussion as to whether a subsequent motion is actually a new motion, rather than a motion to reconsider a previous motion. - 230.21.21.
 A motion to reconsider may only be made by a member who voted with the prevailing side.
 This requirement does not apply to one who seconds such a motion.
-When making such a motion, the mover should state for the record the s/he previously voted on the prevailing side. - 230.2.3.
-A motion to reconsider must be made no later than the regularly-scheduled meeting of the body that immediately succeeds the meeting at which the underlying decision was made, provided this subsequent meeting takes place on a date in which a public notice may be made consistent with law.
-The member seeking reconsideration must timely request that the matter be noticed for the subsequent meeting.
+When making such a motion, the mover should state for the record the s/he previously voted on the prevailing side. - 230.21.32.
+A motion to reconsider must be made at the same meeting where the item was first voted on.ne later than the regularly-scheduled meeting of the body that immediately succeeds the meeting at which the underlying decision was made, provided this subsequent meeting takes place on a date in which a public notice may be made consistent with law.
+The member seeking reconsideration must request that the matter be noticed for the subsequent meeting.
 This request may be directed to either the body's presiding officer, or to CalPERS Chief Executive Officer.
-Neither the presiding officer nor CEO, however, may decline such a request unless it is determined that the request is untimely or that the action authorized by the motion that is sought to be reconsidered has already been completed in such a way that it cannot be undone. - 230.2.4.
-The making of a motion to reconsider suspends action on all other pending matters. - 230.2.5.
+Neither the presiding officer nor CEO, however, may decline such a request unless it is determined that the request is untimely or that the action authorized by the motion that is sought to be reconsidered has already been completed in such a way that it cannot be undone. - 230.21.43.
+The making of a motion to reconsider suspends action on all other pending matters. - 230.21.54.
 In accordance with these rules and guidelines, a committee may reconsider its decision to make a recommendation to the Board, or its decision to decline to make such a recommendation, provided that the Board has not yet taken action on the original recommendation of the committee. - 230.3.
 Rescission.
 The effect of this type of motion is to strike out an entire action that has previously been taken.
 A motion to rescind cancels or countermands the previous decision. - 230.3.1.
 A motion to rescind may be made by any member, without regard to how that member voted on the underlying decision.